-4. Rather than a difference map, which is what you get by default, i.e. 'Array 1 - Array 2' - from the dropdown menu (next to the 'Interpolate' button) select 'Vector Magnitude'.
+3. Rather than a difference map, which is what you get by default, i.e. 'Array 1 - Array 2' - from the drop-down menu (next to the 'Interpolate' button) select 'Vector Magnitude'.

-5. You should have a color contoured (or not if you prefer plotting without contouring on) map of ocean current speed, with velocity vectors (direction and magnitude) overlain.
+4. You should have a color contoured (or not if you prefer plotting without contouring on) map of ocean current speed, with velocity vectors (direction and magnitude) overlain.
 You'll need to re-scale the velocity vectors to properly see them - from the 'Contours and Vectors' tab - change the 'Scale Length' to e.g. 0.1.
-When fresh-water hosing - look out for impacts on the N. Atlantic current system associated with the AMOC.
+When freshwater hosing - look out for impacts on the N. Atlantic current system associated with the AMOC.

-6. You can repeat this for deeper depth levels in the ocean - e.g. between about 1500 and 2000 m is a good place to go looking for the Western boundary current (and AMOC return) in the model (such as it exists at this low resolution) but you'll need to re-scale the velocity vectors again (e.g. to 0.01 to less).
+5. You can repeat this for deeper depth levels in the ocean - e.g. between about 1500 and 2000 m is a good place to go looking for the Western boundary current (and AMOC return) in the model (such as it exists at this low resolution) but you'll need to re-scale the velocity vectors again (e.g. to 0.01 to less).

-1.6c Here are example plots of the overturning streamfunction (2D netCDF file). (e.g. for Atlantic: netCDF parameter name: phys\opsia, long-name: Atlantic streamfunction).
+1.3c Example plots of the overturning streamfunction (2D netCDF file). (e.g. for Atlantic: netCDF parameter name: phys\opsia, long-name: Atlantic streamfunction).

 Note that autoscaling has been turned off and the min and max plotting limits set manually.
 By convention, streamfunctions are plotted with their scale symmetrical around zero, giving red and 'warm' colors for positive value and clockwise overturning, and blues and 'cold' colors for negative values and anti-clockwise overturning.
 Also shown is the same for the Pacific.
-(The plots have been tart-ed up by overlaying solid contours plus contour labels.)

-1.6d Here are example plots of ocean current fields (3D netCDF file).
+- 1.3d Example plots of ocean current fields (3D netCDF file).
 Again scaling has been set manually to create an easy-to-interpret axis scale.
-On the left is the surface field, and on the right an intermediate depth (illustrating what approximates the Deep Western Boundary current in the model in the Atlantic).

-1.6e Finally, a brief note on units ... the freshwater forcing is implemented as negative salinity, just to really screw with your mind.
+On the left is the surface field, and on the right an intermediate depth (illustrating what approximates the Deep Western Boundary current in the model in the Atlantic). - 1.6e Finally, a brief note on units ... the freshwater forcing is implemented as negative salinity, just to really screw with your mind.
 The generic internal cGENIE model units for the forcing end up as PSU kg-1 yr-1.
 Which sort of does not make much sense ...

 Start, by thinking of a value of $bg_par_ocn_force_scale_val_2$ of -34.9 as equivalent to taking all the salt out of 1 kg of freshwater (since the mean global salinity is 34.9 PSU).
 Or equivalently, since the ocean volume is fixed, an applied forcing value of -34.9 is equivalent to adding 1 kg of freshwater to a (surface) box.
-So, a value of $bg_par_ocn_force_scale_val_2$ of $-3.49 \times 10^4$ (-3.49E04) would be a flux of 1 m yr-1 (1000 kg m-3) of freshwater.
+So, a value of $bg_par_ocn_force_scale_val_2$ of -3.49×10 (-3.49E04) would be a flux of 1 m yr (1000 kg m) of freshwater.